Resurrection Bible Study Questions: What Judaism, Christianity, and Islam Teach

 Christianity

-For Christianity, resurrection isn't merely a future hope — it's the defining event of the faith.
-Jesus' own bodily resurrection is presented as the firstfruits and guarantee of every believer's resurrection.
-Paul's extended argument in 1 Corinthians 15 is arguably the most systematic treatment of resurrection in any scripture, and it directly addresses study questions about the nature of the resurrected body 1 Corinthians 15:42.
-He insists the body is raised transformed: sown in corruption, raised in incorruption 1 Corinthians 15:42.
+For Christians, resurrection isn't just a future hope — it's the event that defines the entire faith.
+Paul's argument in 1 Corinthians 15 is arguably the most systematic treatment of resurrection in the New Testament, and it's the natural anchor for any serious Bible study on the topic 1 Corinthians 15:42.

 Islam